white-fluff/white-fluff/README.md

 ### About Me

  - Since October 21, I have been working as a technical support engineer at Yandex Cloud.
- - Actively developing as DevOps engineer and backend developer.
+ - I’m actively developing as DevOps engineer and backend developer.

 ### My Skills: